mskian/livescore/README.md

 - Download and Upload the `public` Folder on your server or localhost

-> Still Many Features are Missing I will Updating one by one based on user Suggestion -  if you have any ideas you PR' are always welcome.
+> Still Many Features are Missing I will Updating one by one based on user Suggestion -  if you have any ideas you PR's are always welcome.

 ## Development